 Basic oral hygiene might eliminate temporary odour in the mouth, but it might not work for chronic halitosis.
 Chronic halitosis might be an indication of other health conditions.

-Contact our dental office in NW Calgary if you have any concerns about your bad breath.
+Contact our dental clinic in NW Calgary if you have any concerns about your bad breath.